Parking on Campus

 A. All students and employees who operate a motor vehicle on College owned property shall have the vehicle registered with the Campus Safety Department.
 There is NO initial registration fee for either students or employees.

-B. Students and employees shall renew their registration at the beginning of each academic year at no cost.
+B. Commuter students shall renew their registration at the beginning of each academic year at no cost.

 C. There is a $25.00 replacement fee for lost, stolen or mutilated permits.